 - How to set up a website that generates sales leads.

 - How to create powerful sales literature that gets the phone ringing.

 - How to set up your business office.
 And how to handle calls when you're on an assignment.

 - How to determine what kind of staff you need.
 And how to avoid paying unnecessary wages.

 How the course is delivered

-Our management consulting course is a 15 module self-study course that we email to you every 2 days with a new module to study.
+Our management consulting course is a 15 module self-study course that we email to you weekly with a new module to study.